Skip to Content

 What is a Barndominium?

 Barndominiums – also called “barndos” – can be barn-to-home conversions or built from the ground up.
-They're big structures appealing to rural buyers thanks to their wide-open layouts, high ceilings and large volume of flexible space.
+They're big structures appealing to rural buyers thanks to their wide-open layouts, high ceilings, and large volume of flexible space.

 USDA Property Eligibility for Barndominiums